Dietary Saturated Fats and Serum Cholesterol Levels

 Not many know that this all started with a single paper back in 1953 authored by a physiologist named Ancel Keys.
 The paper was "Atherosclerosis, a Problem in Newer Public Health."

-In this paper Dr. Keys hypothesized that the more fat one ate, the higher the risk of death
+In this paper Dr. Keys hypothesized that the more fat one ate, the higher the risk of death from heart disease.

 He showed data from six countries that supported his hypothesis.